 This year, the two-week workshop will have two research themes: “Language Science and Technology” and “Minds in the World.”

 Language Science and Technology: The human capacity for complex language is unique within the animal kingdom, and scientests have long appreciated how the languages we learn can shape our patterns of thought in subtle ways.
 Language science fosters collaboration between researchers in cognitive science, computer linguistics, psycholinguistics, and phonetics to drive research in language acquisition and use.
 This research aims to develop and improve language and speech technologies (e.g., automatic speech recognition, translation, and transcription).
 In addition, this research can develop computational tools to learn more about how the human brain works and how science understands social groups.

 Minds in the World: The study of “Minds in the World” is the study of mental life outside of the laboratory in more ecologically valid ways that gives us a better understanding of how people think and act in complex, natural environments rather than the controlled lab environment.
 The study of human intelligence and behavior cuts across fields in the natural and social sciences.
 Our understanding of human societies benefits from a more nuanced consideration of how societies are impacted by the psychology of individuals.
 Our understanding of the individual human mind benefits from seeing how those minds react to challenges in complex social environments; and our understanding of how biological processes within individuals benefits from relating those processes to behavior in its natural and evolved contexts.

 Summer Workshop participants will receive free room and board, plus a travel stipend.

 As a participant, you can:

-- Hear lectures from distinguished researchers in social and decision sciences and computational neuroscience
+- Hear lectures from distinguished researchers in social and decision sciences and language science and technology

-- Participate in labs and lab tours involving some of the latest technologies and research methods
+- Participate in sessions involving some of the latest technologies and research methods

 - Participate in panel discussions on the future of interdisciplinary mind and brain studies, as well as career and professional development in these fields.